kstreith/mjsworks/input/shows.md

 ---
-Title: Upcoming Shows - MJS Works
+Title: Upcoming Shows
-Description: The artistic works of Marcia Jo Streithorst
+Description: Find out where to view or purchase my work
 NavigationTab: shows
 ---